philt-one/nmt-react/README.md

 yarn install
 ```

+Download the pretrained OpenNMT model by executing the `setup.sh` script.

 ### :rocket: Starting the Frontend

 To start the frontend, simply go in the root of the project (`./nmt-react`) and type  `yarn start`.